comp-imaging-sci/hallucinations-tomo-recon/README.md

 #### Dependencies
-The codes for reconstructing images using DIP have been tested successfully using `tensorflow-gpu 1.15` installed with `conda`.
+The codes for reconstructing images using DIP have been tested successfully using `tensorflow-gpu 1.14` installed with `conda`, but should also work with the 1.15 version.

 #### Instructions
 1. Enter the `DIP` folder: